 In 2012, we campaigned in Massachusetts for Question 2, a ballot initiative to pass a Death with Dignity bill.
-While polls showed 58% of state residents supported the ballot question, the measure lost narrowly 51 to 49 percent.
+While polls showed 58% of state residents supported the ballot question about this end-of-life option, the measure lost narrowly 51 to 49 percent.
 Because of the Commonwealth’s rules on the initiative process, a Death with Dignity bill cannot return to the Massachusetts ballot until 2018.

 Are you the organizer or do you know of a related event in Massachusetts?
 Email us with details (event title, description, date/time, location, contact or link for more information or to register) and we’ll list it here.

 Urge your Massachusetts legislators to support the Compassionate Care for the Terminally Ill Act

 The Commonwealth of Massachusetts is once again considering a Death with Dignity bill.
 Modeled on the Oregon law, H 1994, Compassionate Care for the Terminally Ill Act, would give terminally ill people more freedom, control, and peace of mind at the end of their lives.
 Urge your state legislators to support the bill!

 Tell Congress to Leave D.C.'s Death with Dignity Act Alone